ricardogarfe/mswl-project-evaluation/README.md

 images: Images used for final report and beamer.
 libcsvanaly2: Graphs rendered using libcvsanaly2.
-metrics_results: ods files form git and cvs analysis. scm-metrics.sxc: SVN Analysis for final report
+metrics_results: ods files form git and cvs analysis where is scm-metrics.sxc file.
+In this file you can see all raw results about scm analysis between SVN, Git and CVS.

 In libcsvanaly2/ you can find, graphs, scripts from SCM analysis about; committers, commits, file actions and comparisons between the result score.